• Skip to primary navigation

 The home goods part has everything from plates and cups, chopsticks, donabes, and these cute bento boxes.

-On certain days, they'll also offer food made in store.
-This ranges from fresh drinks like this vinegar drink...
+On certain days, they'll also offer food made in-store.
+The update customers on this via emails and on Instagram.
+The food range from fresh drinks like this vinegar drink...

 ...where you can opt to add soda and/or honey, to onigiri (I haven't seen those in awhile so be sure to get a few if you spot them), and...